 Therefore, if you are provided information to support research activity and that information is already in the public domain, it is not subject to export control regulations and may be disseminated freely without considering possible export licensing requirements.

-If you are uncertain whether certain information is considered public domain information under export control regulations, contact the Office of Compliance at (213) 740-8258 or email@example.com for assistance.
+If you are uncertain whether certain information is considered public domain information under export control regulations, contact the Office of Ethics and Compliance at (213) 740-8258 or email@example.com for assistance.

 What are trade sanctions regulations, and how do they relate to export control regulations?